 At Sbaiti & Company, we are highly selective on the cases we take on and the clients we agree to represent.
 That is because as a boutique, we often find ourselves oversubscribed, which gives us the luxury to be choosey as to what cases to take on and which clients to represent.

 We hold it is a first-principle that we have to know the other side’s arguments and weaknesses at least as well as we know our own.
 Once we take on your case, we conduct an in depth analysis of our clients’ goals for the lawsuit.
 We invest the time to thoroughly research and vet the law, and to understand the issues and strategically frame the case.
-Doing it this way allows us to know what is important, what is superfluous, and that we will win.
+Doing it this way allows us to know what is important, what is superfluous, and what is likely to be successful.

 No ‘Desk Jockeys’ or ‘Discovery Litigators’ Here